mipalgu/Attributes/Sources/Attributes/Attributes.docc/Validators.md

 ## Validation Rules

 We will now examine the pre-defined rules for the different attributes.
-These rules exist within the ``ValidatorFactory`` struct.
+These rules exist within the ``ValidatorFactory`` struct or ``ValidationPushProtocol``.

 | Validation Rule | Description | Supported Attributes|
 | --- | --- | --- |